-- •In the accreting systems, large scale jets are usually steady, while episodic jets are sometimes related to flares, which are observed on the smaller scale.
-One example is Sgr A\, the massive BH in the Galactic center, where we observe radio, infrared and X-ray flares several times a day.
-Delays in peaks in the light curves at different wavebands and their fast rise and slow decay in the brightness and polarisation are probably related to the ejection and expansion of plasmoids from the accretion flow. - •Knots in jets, which could be related to episodic emission, are also observed, e.g. in 3C 120 and M87. - •Blandford & Znajek (1977) and Blandford & Payne (1982) give models for continuous jets, but we still do not have a viable model for episodic jets. - •Yuan et al. (2009) suggested a model in analogy with Coronal Mass Ejections (CMEs) in the Sun, with the closed magnetic field lines emerging from the main body of the accretion flow, expelled to the corona region: The footpoints of the magnetic loops are positioned in the turbulent accretion flow, and their twisting results in magnetic reconnection forming the flux ropes.
-The initial equilibrium between the magnetic magnetic pressure is disturbed by ongoing reconnection, so that the flux ropes will be accelerated outwards, forming the episodic jet.
-Flares, observed from such jets, are from the emission by electrons accelerated by the reconnection.
+•In the accreting systems, large scale jets are usually steady, while episodic jets are sometimes related to flares, which are observed on the smaller scale.
+One example is Sgr A, the massive BH in the Galactic center, where we observe radio, infrared and X-ray flares several times a day.
+Delays in peaks in the light curves at different wavebands and their fast rise and slow decay in the brightness and polarisation are probably related to the ejection and expansion of plasmoids from the accretion flow.

+•Knots in jets, which could be related to episodic emission, are also observed, e.g. in 3C 120 and M87.

+•Blandford & Znajek (1977) and Blandford & Payne (1982) give models for continuous jets, but we still do not have a viable model for episodic jets.

-•In Shende et al. (2019) another model, in analogy with Toroidal Instability from tokamak research, was proposedalso used to model the CMEs.
+•Yuan et al. (2009) suggested a model in analogy with Coronal Mass Ejections (CMEs) in the Sun, with the closed magnetic field lines emerging from the main body of the accretion flow, expelled to the corona region: The footpoints of the magnetic loops are positioned in the turbulent accretion flow, and their twisting results in magnetic reconnection, forming the flux ropes.
+Because of the ongoing reconnection below with Toroidal Instability from tokamak research, was proposedalso used to model the CMEs.

+- such a flux rope, the magnetic tension force weakens, and the - initial equilibrium between the magnetic tension and the magnetic - pressure is not maintained, the flux ropes will be accelerated - outwards, forming the episodic jet.
+The flares, observed from such - jets, are from the emission originating from the electrons accelerated by the reconnection.

+•In Shende et al. (2019) another model, in analogy